ananddotiyer/MovieCertifications/README.md

 # MovieCertifications
-Scrap data on movie certifications from CBFC site
+Scrape data on movie certifications from CBFC site

 Step1: Download the repo into your system, into a folder of your choice.